akerouanton/zbuild/README.md

 #### 1. Write zbuild files

 Instead of writing Dockerfiles, you have to write zbuild files in YAML format.
-As zbuild implements builder backends for multiple types of images, you have to refer to their specific parameters.
+As zbuild implements builder backends for multiple kinds of images, you have to refer to their specific parameters.

 * [php](docs/php-parameters.md)